Learn about PTSD

 It is important for anyone with PTSD symptoms to work with a qualified psychiatrist and mental health team with experience treating PTSD.
 A Novum Psychiatry psychiatrist will ask you questions about your PTSD symptoms and medical history.

-Treatment typically includes medication, psychotherapy (“talk therapy”), or a combination of both.
+Treatment typically includes medication, psychotherapy (“talk therapy”) such as Cognitive Behavioral Therapy, or a combination of both.
 It’s important to know that, although it may take some time, you can get better with treatment.

 Request an evaluation today with the experienced, professional Novum Psychiatry team today.